Understanding Venous Stasis Dermatitis

 Vein disease is a progressive condition.
 It starts in the veins — the part of the circulatory system that returns deoxygenated blood from the body’s tissues back to the heart.
 If not treated, it can cause serious health problems, including skin ulcers, abscesses, and bone infections.

-At Dallas Vein Institute, interventional radiologist and varicose vein specialist Dr. Dev Batra understands the severity of vein disease, and he focuses on offering comprehensive treatment and providing specific solutions that bring relief.
+At Texas Vascular Institute, interventional radiologist and varicose vein specialist Dr. Dev Batra understands the severity of vein disease, and he focuses on offering comprehensive treatment and providing specific solutions that bring relief.

 Venous stasis dermatitis is a vein disease that’s not as well known as some others — like varicose veins — so Dr. Batra and our team have put together this guide to help you understand what you’re going through.